Analog Man Compressor pedals and mods

 There is an excellent video of Keith Urban's gear on guitar.com.
 Guitar tech Chris Miller really knows how to set up a touring rig and explains Keith's awesome setup really well.
 Our Juicer is in the rig along with a few other compressors, you can't have too many comps!

 John Mayer's touring rig was featured in a Premier Guitar Magazine video in Sept 2010, and it showed his Analog Man Small 3-knob Comprossor.
-I think he picked it up at Truetone music in Santa Barbara, CA.
+I think he picked it up at Truetone music in Santa Barbara, CA. It was still on his new Bradshaw rig in 2017.

 Click Here for some customer reviews, the first is from a professional player in Las Vegas, with more info on the history of compressors and how they are used. near the end is some great general information on how compressors work and what they can do for you, check it out if you are wondering if a compressor can help you.